 - OpenEvsys: a database software system to document human rights violations, track victims and interventions.
 Status: ready.
 Learn more.

 - AeroCMS: a web content management system designed to handle extremely large human rights websites, with tens of thousands of documents.
 Status: ready.
 Learn more.

-- Caselaw Analyser: an innovative online caselaw database, which makes it easy to find, browse and annotate caselaw relevant for litigation.
-Status: the Caselaw Analyser for decisions from the African human rights system is ready at http://caselaw.ihrda.org.
+- Caselaw Analyser: an innovative online case law database, which makes it easy to find, browse and annotate case law relevant for litigation.
+Status: ready for Africa, under development for the Americas.
 Learn more.
-A prototype for the Inter-American human rights system is currently under development and can be found at http://cejil.huriweb.org/.

 - HuriSearch: a search engine that indexes over 5000 human rights websites, and can be adapted to power vertical search engines of other NGOs or networks (child rights search, refugee search, etc).
 Status: ready.
 Learn more.

-In addition to these generic tools, we also develop custom systems for specific NGOs as part of our capacity building work: advocacy webasites that offer live display of data on violations, intranets to handle communication with litigation leads, and data repositories.
+In addition to these generic tools, we also develop custom systems for specific NGOs as part of our capacity building work: advocacy websites that offer live display of data on violations, intranets to handle communication with litigation leads, data repositories.